d15122836/sqa-survey/README.md

 Every task that is estimated to be over 4 story points, is broken down to smaller tasks which can be of 1,2 and 4.
 For example, implementing a controller class can be a task of 8 story point but it was divided into smaller tasks as per each function.

 #### Velocity metrics

+The velocity metrics is used to calculate the performance of the team.
+It tells us the progress made by the team as the number of sprints passes.
+The velocity is calculated by dividing the number of story points a team plans to do in a sprint to the number of working days each team member is commiting to the sprint.
+The target is calculated before the start of the sprint and analyze whether it has been achieved or not at the end of the sprint.

+## Team Version control

+## Code Review checklist